jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 The `Fib[Symbol.iterator]()` method when called returns the iterator object with `next()` and `return(..)` methods on it.
 State is maintained via `n1` and `n2` variables, which are kept by the closure.

-Let's *next* consider an iterator which is designed to run through a series (aka a queue) of actions, one item at a time:
+Let's *next* consider an iterator that is designed to run through a series (aka a queue) of actions, one item at a time:

 ```js
 var tasks = {